 Week 14: Oral examination

-Attendance and Format.
 Attendance at the oral examination is limited to the student and members of the candidacy examination committee.
 Except when video conferencing is involved, all members of the candidacy examination committee must be present during the entire oral examination.
 The student can do a 15-minute presentation of the dissertation research in advance of the oral portion of the candidacy examination in which committee members question the student about their proposal.
 The entire examination lasts no more than two hours.
 All committee members are expected to participate fully in the questioning during the course of the examination and in the discussion of and decision on the result of the candidacy examination.

-Decision.
 The decision about the outcome of the candidacy examination is reached in the absence of the student.
 After discussion, the satisfactory/unsatisfactory decision is reached by means of a vote.
 Each examiner indicates judgment by posting their decision on the Report on Candidacy Examination that must be submitted to the Graduate School, usually within 24 hours.
 Satisfactory means that the student is considered to have completed the candidacy examination successfully only when the decision of the candidacy examination committee is unanimously affirmative.
 Unsatisfactory means that one or more members of the committee deem the written and/or oral portion of the examination to be unsatisfactory.
 If the examination is judged unsatisfactory, the candidacy examination committee must decide whether the student will be permitted to take a second candidacy examination and must record that decision on the Report on Candidacy Examination.
 See Graduate School Handbook for information on the second candidacy examination.

-Expiration of candidacy status.
 If students have not graduated five years after candidacy (not including leaves of absence), they are evaluated for future enrollment in the program.
-Students may be allowed to petition the department via GRADFORMS for one-semester extension of candidacy.
+Students may be allowed to petition the department via GRADFORMS for a one-semester extension of candidacy.
 If approved and the student does not graduate in that term, candidacy status expires.
 Students can renew candidacy status for two years by passing a supplemental candidacy exam.
 The supplemental exam can take place during the extended candidacy semester, or up to a full academic year after candidacy expiration.
-If students do not graduate within two years of passing supplemental exam, they are again evaluated by department and may be allowed to apply for additional one-semester candidacy extension.
+If students do not graduate within two years of passing supplemental exam, they are again evaluated by the department and may be allowed to apply for an additional one-semester candidacy extension.
 If extension is granted, it will be their final term in the program.
 Requests to deviate from this timeline will be reviewed on a case-by-case basis.

 Dissertation